 To get ready for surgery, you may be asked to put on a surgical gown and some elastic stockings.
 These are worn from the knee down and help to maintain the circulation in the veins of your lower legs, so helping to prevent blood clots from forming.

 Lastly, many people may be nervous before an operation and you may be offered a pre-medication.
 This is a drug given as tablets, liquid or by injection.
 It relieves anxiety and makes you feel relaxed.
 It can also make you feel quite sedated or even out of it.

-Modern anaesthetics are so safe, rapidly acting and effective that most people dont need pre-medication, especially for procedures that dont require an overnight stay.
+Modern anaesthetics are so safe, rapidly acting and effective that most people do not need pre-medication, especially for procedures that do not require an overnight stay.
 You can discuss this with your anaesthetist.